Gregory W. Knapp

 Knapp has received three separate Fulbright Fellowships, as well as other grants.
 He has been elected to national offices in the Association of American Geographers and Conference of Latin American Geographers; the latter honored him with its Outstanding Service Award.
 He was elected President of the Phi Beta Kappa Society, Alpha chapter at the University of Texas.

-Knapp’s local service includes five years organizing transnational conferences on cultural, environmental and historical commonalities between northeastern Mexico and Texas.
-He served for two consecutive four year terms as Department Chair, crafting the Urban Studies major, initiating UT’s partnership with the Lady Bird Johnson Wildflower Center, changing the department’s name to “Geography and the Environment,” and co-sponsoring the creation of the Institute of Environmental Science.
-After his chairmanship he served for five years as Chair of the Graduate Studies Committee and Graduate Advisor.
-Most recently, as co-chair of the BA in Sustainability Studies committee, he has been active in helping bring this new major to fruition in the next undergraduate catalog.
+Knapp’s local service includes six years organizing transnational conferences on cultural, environmental and historical commonalities between northeastern Mexico and Texas (1987-1993).
+He served as the department’s Undergraduate Advisor (1988-1992) and for two consecutive four year terms as Department Chair (1996-2004), crafting the Urban Studies major, initiating UT’s partnership with the Lady Bird Johnson Wildflower Center, changing the department’s name to “Geography and the Environment,” and co-sponsoring the creation of the Institute of Environmental Science.
+After his chairmanship he served for five years as Chair of the Graduate Studies Committee and Graduate Advisor (2007-2012).
+Most recently, he has chaired the department’s Undergraduate Committee (2013-2014), and as co-chair of the BA in Sustainability Studies committee he has been active in helping bring this new major to fruition in the 2016-2018 undergraduate catalog.

-Knapp’s current teaching at the undergraduate level includes a Large Format Signature Course in Latin American Environmental History and Sustainability (recipient of a competitive Course Conversion Award), a large course in Geography of Latin America which meets one of the University’s core requirements, an upper division course on Nature, Society and Adaptation, and a faculty-led study abroad course on Nature, Society and Sustainability which has been conducted in Argentina and (currently) Ecuador.
-His courses are cross listed with Latin American Studies or Anthropology, and bear flags in Global Cultures, Writing, and/or Ethics and Leadership.
+Knapp’s current teaching at the undergraduate level includes a Large Format Signature Course in Latin American Environmental History and Sustainability (recipient of a Grand Prize, Sustainability and Ethics Course Development Award competition), a large course in Geography of Latin America which meets one of the University’s core requirements, an upper division course on Nature, Society and Adaptation, and a faculty-led study abroad course on Nature, Society and Sustainability which has been conducted in Argentina and (currently) Ecuador.
+His courses are cross listed with Latin American Studies or Anthropology, and have earned flags in Global Cultures, Writing, and/or Ethics and Leadership.
 Knapp welcomes honor’s thesis students working on issues related to his research themes.

 Knapp’s graduate level teaching includes a seminar, Latin America: Culture, Environment and Development which is open to all students by instructor permission.
-He has supervised 38 doctoral dissertations and master’s theses; former students include tenured faculty at the University of British Columbia, Oberlin, University of Richmond, and Syracuse, as well as employees of government, non-governmental organizations, education, and business.
+He has supervised 38 dissertations and theses; former students include faculty at such institutions as the University of British Columbia, Oberlin, Virginia Tech, and the University of Richmond, among others, as well as leaders in government, non-governmental organizations, education, and business.
 He continues to welcome applications from prospective advisees who are interested in critical and innovative field work in Latin America.

 Selected Publications by Research Theme